 Because it is so far from the Sun, astronomers had a hard time measuring Pluto's size.
-Astronomers finally got it right in the 1980s, after James Christy discovered a companion object.
+They finally got it right in the 1980s, after James Christy discovered a companion object.
 By watching Pluto and the companion, named Charon, eclipse each other, they measured Pluto's diameter at about 1,400 miles -- about one-third less than the diameter of Earth's Moon.

 Pluto is basically a ball of frozen nitrogen, methane, and carbon dioxide wrapped around a small core of rock.
 On average, it's farther from the Sun than any other of the major planets, so its surface is bitterly cold.

 When it passes closest to the Sun, as it last did in 1989, some of its surface ice vaporizes, giving Pluto a thin, cold atmosphere of nitrogen and methane.
 As the planet retreats from the Sun, though, the atmosphere should freeze and fall to the surface as fresh ice.